gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 revenues to use big data to craft content that is most likely to appeal to their desired audiences.

-Once again, where once we would have expected creators to supplement their incomes using advertising, the tail is now wagging the dog in that content creation is being driven by advertising.
+Where once we would have expected creators to supplement their incomes using advertising, the tail is now wagging the dog in that content creation is being driven by advertising.

 Within the context of the web, as content platforms have increased their